-When Google Fonts liberated my typefaces from Etcetera Type Company (read: gave me money in exchange for updating my fonts to their standards and (link: https://fonts.google.com/?query=finck text: making them open source)), that felt like the start and end of a certain chapter in my life.
+When Google Fonts liberated my typefaces from Etcetera Type Company –read: gave me money in exchange for updating my fonts to their standards and making them open source–that felt like the start and end of a certain chapter in my life.
 I’m thrilled that those works are now open source and out in the world.
 I love that you and I can use them in Google docs/slides/whatever.
 I am hesitant to add more fonts there, or exist as a type foundry, because it’s only one portion of what I love doing.
 I don’t want to put type on a pedestal or take it too seriously, there’s way too much of that happening already.
 Making fonts began as a fun hobby on the side, and I’d like to keep it that way.

 So I revived Public Type Works, a website that I hoped could bridge the gap between a completely open source foundry, and a person trying to get compensated a little bit for creative resources.
 I think that vagueness threw people off a little bit, so a month ago I pulled the plug completely and, well, came up with this new site.
 It's going to be the home for everything I make, except music.

-The fonts that exist now in my “shop” are not free, but they’re as little as $1 (and as expensive as you want to make them).
+The fonts that exist now in my “shop” are not free, but they're relatively inexpensive.
 I’ve always wanted things I make to be accessible and have hated pricing and licensing in general.
-So now I’m keeping it simple: pay whatever you want/can (can’t be zero) and use it however you want (just don’t share the fonts - here's the license).
-This feels more right than, well, everything, recently.
 Can I expect it to pay the bills?
 Absolutely not.
-I told my wife that maybe, if I’m successful at getting people to these new fonts and enough of them paying whatever they feel like, it can generate enough money to pay for health insurance.
+I told my wife that maybe, if I’m successful at getting people to these new fonts, it can generate enough money to pay for health insurance.
 Imagine that.

 A few years ago I pulled a lot of my commercial fonts offline, from my personal site and from vendors like Fontspring and MyFonts.
 I don’t really add things to those sites anymore for a few reasons, but I’m taking old favorites–like Furrow–and improving them to re-release here.
 There’s some stuff that I’m proud of that can be better, and is just sitting around.
 So, expect to see some of my older work, in better shape, here.
 Soon.